varnish/Varnish-Book/varnish_book.rst

    client.
 An other example is using it in combination with PURGE and rewriting so the script that issues PURGE will also refresh the content.

-   Yet another example is to combine it with saint mode, which we will discuss later.
+   Yet another example is to combine it with saint mode.

    .. note::